 #LibraryofCongress; #ExploringEarlyAmericas; #archaeology; #neuroscience

-Wasington, D.C., Aug 19 (Canadian-Media): Library of Congress (LOC) will present this fall a series of four gallery talks in the exhibit “Exploring the Early Americas," focusing on the everyday lives of the indigenous people of the ancient Americas and the newly developing connection between archaeology and neuroscience, media reports said.
+Wasington, D.C., Aug 19 (Canadian-Media): Library of Congress (LOC) said it will present this fall a series of four gallery talks in the exhibit “Exploring the Early Americas," focusing on the everyday lives of the indigenous people of the ancient Americas and the newly developing connection between archaeology and neuroscience.

 Starting in September, lectures will be held monthly through December on Wednesdays from noon to 1 p.m. in the gallery of the exhibition on the second floor of the Library’s Thomas Jefferson Building, 10 First St. S.E.
 The talks are free and open to the public.
 The series will be presented by John Hessler, curator of the Jay I. Kislak Collection of Archaeology of the Early Americas.